 Join me!

 When I first started gardening I used to pull out lemon balm by the handfuls and throw it into the compost bin.
-While I love the fresh bright lemony smell and the pretty mint-like leaves, it grows like crazy and seemed to be in every spot of the garden.
+While I love the fresh, bright, lemony smell and the pretty mint-like leaves, it grows like crazy and seems to be in every spot of the garden.
 Now, that I’ve mostly cleared it out of all the spaces where it was growing naturalized I can’t help but wonder

 What the heck was I doing!”